Diplomats & International Organizations

 UNHCR, Nuremberg

-4.3 Residence rights of staff of international organisations
+4.3 Residence rights of staff of international organizations

-The extent of the privileges granted to employees of international organizations, their family members and experts working on behalf of these organizations is determined by the relevant international agreements and the national regulations based on them.
-These provisions vary depending on the function and field of activity of the respective organization.
-A complete list of the privileges and exceptions relevant in this context cannot be given here.
-In cases of doubt (e.g. regarding work permits for family members), the relevant department of the Federal Foreign Office must be contacted.
-This department not only provides information on the rights of employees of international organizations, but also issues formal letters of confirmation of these rights upon request.
-The Department 703 (Support of diplomatic and professional consular missions: personnel status issues, visas, protocol passes, exequatures) in the Federal Foreign Office is responsible for such inquiries.
+The scope of privileges granted to employees of international organizations, their family members, and experts working on behalf of these organizations is determined by the relevant international conventions and the national regulations based on them.
+These provisions vary depending on the function and area of activity of the respective organization.
+A complete list of the relevant privileges and exceptions cannot be provided here.
+In cases of doubt (e.g., regarding work permits for family members), the relevant department of the Federal Foreign Office must be contacted.
+This department not only provides information on the rights of employees of international organizations but also issues formal letters of confirmation of these rights upon request.
+The responsible department for such inquiries at the Federal Foreign Office is Division 703 (Support for diplomatic and career consular missions: personnel status issues, visas, protocol passes, exequatures).

-Diplomats' official domestic staff, such as drivers, messengers, gardeners, cooks or night watchmen, also enjoy certain legal privileges.
-These include exemption from jurisdiction, but only within the scope of their official duties .
-Private activities are not covered by this.
-While business-related transport falls under this regulation, this does not apply to private journeys or other non-official activities.
-Official domestic staff are also exempt from income tax on their remuneration and are not subject to social security obligations if they have insurance in their country of origin or a third country.
+Official domestic staff of diplomats, such as drivers, messengers, gardeners, cooks, or night watchmen, also enjoy certain legal privileges.
+These include exemption from legal process, but only within the scope of their official duties .
+Private activities are not covered by this regulation.
+While business-related transport, for example, falls under this regulation, it does not apply to private journeys or other non-official activities.
+Official domestic staff are also exempt from income tax on their remuneration, and there are no social security obligations if they have social security coverage in their country of origin or a third country.

-In contrast to diplomatic staff and their official domestic staff, however, local staff are subject to general employment and residence regulations.
-They are recruited directly from the local labor market and do not enjoy any special diplomatic rights.
-According to the protocol guidelines of the Federal Foreign Office, it is no longer permitted to recruit local staff from abroad unless they already have an independent residence permit.
+However, unlike diplomatic personnel and their official domestic staff, local staff are subject to general employment and residence regulations.
+They are recruited directly from the local labor market and do not enjoy any special diplomatic privileges.
+According to the Federal Foreign Office's protocol guidelines, it is no longer permitted to recruit local staff from abroad unless they already have an independent residence permit.

 6. FAQ Diplomats and international organizations